 - Before October 1, 2021, all presently unregulated medical devices will have to be registered by respective importers or manufacturers with the Drugs Controller General of India.
 However, those medical devices which are already regulated or have been notified to to be regulated are exempted from the requirement of registration (see list of 37 categories of medical devices at the end of this article which are exempt from registration).

-- Before August 11, 2022, importers, manufacturers, distributors, whole sellers and retailers of presently unregulated Class A (low-risk) and Class B (medium-risk) medical devices sold in India will have to compulsorily obtain a license.
+- Before August 11, 2022, importers, manufacturers, distributors, whole sellers and retailers of presently unregulated Class A (low-risk) and Class B (low-medium risk) medical devices sold in India will have to compulsorily obtain a license.

-- Before August 11, 2023, importers and manufacturers, distributors, whole sellers and retailers of presently unregulated Class C (low-risk) and Class D (medium-risk) medical devices sold in India will have to compulsorily obtain a license.
+- Before August 11, 2023, importers and manufacturers, distributors, whole sellers and retailers of presently unregulated Class C (medium-high risk) and Class D (high risk) medical devices sold in India will have to compulsorily obtain a license.